asunar/CarND-MPC-Project/README.md

 - State: x(coord), y(coord), psi(alignment to reference line), v(elocity), cte(distance from reference line), epsi (alignment error)
 - Actuator: steering (restricted angle with min/max values), speed (between -1 and 1)

-Cost function determines the model inputs we want to minimize.
+Cost function defines the model inputs we want to minimize.
 We prioritize the importance of the variables cost function is trying to minimize by increasing their weight.

 - distance to the referenced central line